Monkeyanator/hugo-personal-site/content/project/oss/rust-opentelemetry.md

 tags: ["contributor", "rust"]
 ---

-Author of the [opentelemetry-zipkin](https://crates.io/crates/opentelemetry-zipkin) Rust crate.
+Author of the [opentelemetry-zipkin](https://crates.io/crates/opentelemetry-zipkin) Rust crate, which has a 1.5 million downloads as of this writing.
 This crate is part of the [opentelemetry-rust](https://github.com/open-telemetry/opentelemetry-rust) project, which is in turn part of the larger [OpenTelemetry](https://opentelemetry.io/) effort.